WinVector/wrapr/extras/MacrosInR.md

 Some technical definitions (which we will expand on and use later).

 -   **Macro**: In computer science a macro is "a rule or pattern that specifies how a certain input sequence (often a sequence of characters) should be mapped to a replacement output sequence (also often a sequence of characters) according to a defined procedure" ([source Wikipedia](https://en.wikipedia.org/wiki/Macro_(computer_science))).
-Macros are most interesting when the input they are working over is program source code (either parsed or not-parsed).
+Macros are most interesting when the input they are working over is program source code (either as text/strings or as language objects).
 -   **Metaprogramming**: "Metaprogramming is a programming technique in which computer programs have the ability to treat programs as their data" ([source Wikipedia](https://en.wikipedia.org/wiki/Metaprogramming)).
 -   **Quasiquotation**: "Quasiquotation is a parameterized version of ordinary quotation where instead of specifying a value exactly some holes are left to be filled in later.
 A quasiquotation is a template." ["Quasiquotation in lisp", Alan Bawden, 1999](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.309.227).
 -   **Referential transparency**: "One of the most useful properties of expressions is that called by Quine referential transparency.
 In essence this means that if we wish to find the value of an expression which contains a sub-expression, the only thing we need to know about the sub-expression is its value."
 [Christopher Strachey, "Fundamental Concepts in Programming Languages", Higher-Order and Symbolic Computation, 13, 1149, 2000, Kluwer Academic Publishers](https://www.itu.dk/courses/BPRD/E2009/fundamental-1967.pdf) ([lecture notes written by Christopher Strachey for the International Summer School in Computer Programming at Copenhagen in August, 1967](https://en.wikipedia.org/wiki/Fundamental_Concepts_in_Programming_Languages)).
 This is the idea are attempting to capture in the informal phrase "value oriented interfaces."
 -   **Non-standard evaluation**/**NSE**: Evaluation that is not referentially transparent, as it may include inspecting and capturing names from code and direct control of both execution and look-up environments.
 Discussed (but not defined) in [Thomas Lumley, "Standard nonstandard evaluation rules", March 19, 2003](http://developer.r-project.org/nonstandard-eval.pdf).
 "Code capturing interfaces" a style of **NSE** interfaces. **NSE** is convenient in interactive sessions, but is so at the cost of losing referential transparency (which in turn means we lose a lot of power to program and reason about programs).

 Macros and metaprogramming are related concepts.
 Each has variations.
 For example <code>C</code>-macros are mere text substitutions performed by a pre-processor in some of the code compilation stages.
 Whereas <code>Lisp</code> macros operate directly on <code>Lisp</code> data structures and language objects (not mere text).
-When applied to programs both concepts converge to "code that writes code" or "programming over programs."
+When applied to programs both concepts converge to "programming over programs."
 There are games one can play to exclude or include various programming methods from these definitions.
-Let's take a broad (non pedantic) and general view that tools that achieve similar effects are similar enough to compare independent of how you categorize the internal implementation (an issue that does remain relevant when characterizing result quality and reliability).
+Let's take a broad (non pedantic) and general view that tools that achieve similar effects are similar enough to compare independent of how you categorize the internal implementations (an issue that does remain relevant when characterizing result quality and reliability).

 Macros and metaprogramming in `R`
 ---------------------------------

 We are going to run through the code control methods we listed earlier in roughly chronological or priority order.
 For each method will comment on its suitability for our example goal (converting code capturing interfaces into reusable referentially transparent interfaces, especially programming over `dplyr 0.5.0`) *and* how the capabilities of each method relate to the methods available before them (i.e. are they actually solving open problems).
 Obviously there is the important possibility that newer solutions *can* be better solutions, but just because a solution is newer doesn't mean it is in fact better.
 We prefer a mix of solutions: taking good methods from various sources instead of commit all fealty to single package (or package family) as this relieves later packages of the having to re-implement already available methods.

 It is, of course, an untenable burden to expect users to ingest even a partial history of methodology before they are allowed to try a new method.
-However, for method developers/proselytizers: a forgetful presentation of history is mendacious history; and is counter-productive, as [a lot of expensive and valuable lessons are lost in each re-invention](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/).
+However, for method developers/proselytizers: a forgetful presentation of history is a mendacious history; and is counter-productive, as [a lot of expensive and valuable lessons are lost in each re-invention](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/).

 The `wrapr` package will get the (slightly unfair) presentation advantage: that as the package author, I can attempt to explain the intent and motivation of `wrapr` the package here.